 HARMFUL EFFECTS OF VOCS

-The EPA reports that VOCs often cause eye, nose, and throat irritation, nausea, and can also damage the liver, kidney, and central nervous system.
+EPA reports that VOCs often cause eye, nose, and throat irritation, nausea, and can also damage the liver, kidney, and central nervous system.
 These are especially harmful to those with chemical sensitivities.

 Other common symptoms include: